My Mega-Dogs

 POUNCE

-Pounce is the newest addition to the Hunter household.
+Pounce was our baby.
 Like Quickie, she was adopted from Border Collie Rescue.
 She came to us for Christmas in 2002 and immediately began her agility training.
-She has been to multiple Championships, earning ribbons in all of them.
-She is nearing completion of her Triple Superior Versatility award - something only a small handful of dogs have achieved.
+She attended multiple Championships, earning ribbons in all of them.
+She completed the NADAC Triple Superior Versatility award - something only a small handful of dogs have achieved.

 [Top]